gammasoft71/Examples_Win32/Win32.Gui/Dialogs/AboutBox/README.md

 # AboutBox

-This example demonstrates the use of AboutBox dialog.
+This example demonstrates the use of AboutBox dialog with [MessageBox](https://learn.microsoft.com/windows/win32/api/winuser/nf-winuser-messagebox) function.

 ## Sources